 ← San Francisco Opera

 In 1939, twelve women joined together to raise funds for opera education and to support San Francisco Opera.
 Today, San Francisco Opera Guild is a vibrant organization of more than 1,000 dedicated Board directors, Chapter members, staff and volunteers.
-Our award-winning opera education and community programs have reached millions of children and adults across Northern California.
+Our award-winning opera education and community engagement programs have reached millions of children and adults across Northern California.

 Our board members share memorable moments on everything from costuming school shows to putting on talk-of-the-town events.